brotatotes/bht-automation/bht gen 3/Philippians/Chapter 1/Philippians 1 2 bht.md

 # Philippians 1:2 Commentary Help Text

 ## BHT:
-The salutation in this passage signifies the union of Jew, Greek, and Roman, with grace representing God's love and peace as its resulting condition.
-The inclusion of God our Father and the Lord Jesus Christ emphasizes their close connection.
-This combines the Greek and Oriental greetings in a spiritualized form, where grace signifies God's love and peace reflects the outcome.
-The mention of grace invokes the Trinity's blessing, including the Holy Spirit.
-Christ's fulfillment of the law retains the peace of the old covenant while introducing the greater light of grace in the new covenant.
+May the combined blessings of grace and peace be upon you, exemplifying the unity between Jew, Greek, and Roman.
+The salutation highlights the significance of grace as the prerequisite for true peace and the interconnectedness of God our Father and the Lord Jesus Christ.
+Grace and peace are spiritualized versions of greetings, with grace representing God's love and peace as the resulting condition.
+This invocation of grace also includes the Holy Spirit, making it a trinitarian benediction.
+It combines the Old Testament's invocation of peace with the new covenant's emphasis on grace.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. 2.]
 See on Rom. i.
 7.

 ### Jamieson-Fausset-Brown:
 1. "The very form of this salutation implies the union of Jew, Greek, and Roman."
 2. "Grace must come first if we are to have true peace."
-3. "God our Father" and "the Lord Jesus Christ," are most closely connected."
+3. "God our Father" and "the Lord Jesus Christ," are most closely connected.

 ### Albert Barnes:
 1. Grace be unto you ... - See the note at Romans 1:7.